mita4829/Acorn/README.md

 <li>Cocoa improves the speed of certain tasks.
 Recursive functions are <code>19%</code> more efficent in Cocoa.
 Nested for loops were implemented in Acorn 1.1.1 under its environment and tested again Cocoa.
 Cocoa showed a <code>7%</code> speed improvement.
 </ul>

+# Documentation of Acorn Language (v2.0)
+Acorn is an interpreted language which does not depend upon a compiler.
+Its only dependence is having Python3 (working up to 3.6) installed on the machine of intended coding.
+Acorn is very similar to Javascript.
+A more comprehensive tutorial will be written in the future.

-How to run.
+# How to run

 To start coding in Acorn, open up <code>Hello.acorn</code> within the Acorn folder try a simple 'Hello World' program as described under Printing.
 To run, within the same location, navigate through Terminal to the location of <code>Hello.acorn</code> and run.

 ```
-python3.6 Driver.py <acornfile.acorn>
+python3.6 Driver.py Hello.acorn
 ```
 If sucessful, your 'Hello World' program should output:

 ```
-Hello World
+Hello, World from Acorn!
 ```

 A Bash script will be add in the future to move this to <code>/usr/bin/</code> in the near future.

-<b>Documentation of Acorn Language (v2.0)</b>
-Acorn is an interpreted language which does not depend upon a compiler.
-Its only dependence is having Python3 (working up to 3.6) installed on the machine of intended coding.
-Acorn is very similar to Javascript.
-A more comprehensive tutorial will be written in the future.

 <b>Syntax</b>
 <p>All Acorn files must have the extention of <code>.acorn</code> All statements in Acorn must be finished with a semi-colon (including if statements and functions).</p>